lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-16-课文-16、40、64、88/Lesson 40 Food and talk.md

 Her eyes were fixed on her plate and in a short time, she was busy eating.

-I tried to make converstaion.
+I tried to make conversation.

 'A new play is coming to "The Glboe/ɡləʊb/" soon', I said.
 'Will you be seeing it?'